Garlic Lemon Tuna Pasta

 • Salt and Pepper: Basic seasonings to enhance all the flavors.

-• Fresh Parsley: Brings a fresh, herbaceous element to the dish.
+• Fresh Parsley: To garnish the dish.

 • Gluten Free pasta: For those with gluten sensitivities, swapping regular pasta with gluten-free varieties maintains the dish’s structure while catering to your dietary needs.